 Washington DC · Operators

-DC operators meet the federal procurement reader.
+DC operators meet the federal procurement buyer.

 Why DC-bound operators arrive here.